 How to Tell If a Job Email Is a Scam

 Scammers can be quite sophisticated in their tactics.
 That makes it hard to know if an email message regarding a job is a scam or a legitimate employment-related email message.
 Fortunately, there are some tip-offs when it comes to fake jobs—for instance, many job scams will send you an email saying that you got the job before ever meeting with you in person.

 Types of Email Job Scams

-The reply address is a Gmail email address and the message wasn't addressed to me.
+The reply email: The reply address was a Gmail email address and the message wasn't addressed to me.
 When I hit reply, I discovered it had been sent to an email address I have never used for job searching.
-The message says to reply to the email to get more information and an application.
+The message said to reply to the email to get more information and an application.

-Simply put, do not respond to job offers that ask you to wire money, cash checks, submit your credit card information, pay for a credit report, or do any other transactions that require a fee to get hired.
+Never respond to job offers that ask you to wire money, cash checks, submit your credit card information, pay for a credit report, or do any other transactions that require a fee to get hired.
 When you're asked to pay for a job or share personal financial account details, it's a classic sign of a job scam.

 We offer a "work at home" part-time position "Regional Manager".
 This includes processing payments between our partners' clients and our company, ensure all personal data relating to customers is maintained, accurate and kept discreet, identifying opportunities to improve service delivery.